FIELDS OF INTEREST

 "Learning about the Enforcement of Conditional Welfare Programs and Behavioral Responses: Evidence from Bolsa Familia in Brazil" (with Eliana La Ferrara and Fernanda Brollo) (under revision, coming soon)

-II.
-The second area I am interested in is related to the implementation of government policies.
+III.
+The third area I am interested in is related to the implementation of government policies.
 In particular, we analyze the implementation and implications of one of the largest conditional cash transfer programs in the world, the "Bolsa Familia" program in Brazil (joint work with Fernanda Brollo and Eliana La Ferrara).

 1. Learning about the enforcement of government policies (see also above): We analyze the updating process of households with respect to the enforcement of government policies (see above).